alexander-koch/bachelors-thesis-bin/README.md

 ## Local installation and testing

 To generate the debug-build,
-issue the following command.
+issue the following command:

 ```sh
 cargo build
 ```

-In order to run the unit tests use the following command
+In order to run the unit tests use the following command:

 ```sh
 cargo test
 ```

 If you want to run the program without installing it system-wide, use
 ```
 cargo run -- <parameters-for-bin>
 ```